syna230404/cse15l-lab-reports/blog.md

 ```
 * The cat command prints the content of the file(s) as shown
 * Working directory: ~/
+* cat is supposed to print the contents of two files together
 * Not an error